Updated January 2022

 Policy means this whistleblower policy (including as amended from time to time).

-Protected Communication means a communication from an Eligible Whistleblower that clearly identifies to the Eligible Recipient (or the Next Eligible Recipient) both (i) that the communication is a Whistleblower Report and (ii) that the Eligible Whistleblower seeks the communication to be dealt with under this Policy.
+Protected Communication means a communication from an Eligible Whistleblower that clearly identifies to the Eligible Recipient (or the Next Eligible Recipient) both

 Public Interest Disclosure is a disclosure of information to a journalist or a parliamentarian, where: